How do I export MySQL database schema into markdown format?

 How do I create MySQL database programmatically in Java?

-After defining the URL we need to create a connection to the database.
+After defining the URL, we need to create a connection to the database.
 We issued the DriverManager.getConnection() method and pass the URL, username and password as the arguments.
 The next step is to create a PreparedStatement.
-When we call the preparedStatement() method we pass an SQL command to create the database, which is CREATE DATABASE IF NOT EXISTS DEMODB.
-This will create the database when there is database with DEMODB exists in the database.
-Finally, call the PreparedStatement‘s execute() method.
+When we call the preparedStatement() method we pass an SQL command to create the database, which is CREATE DATABASE IF NOT EXISTS demodb.
+This will create a new database if there is no database with demodb name exists in the database.
+Finally, call the PreparedStatement‘s execute() method

 package org.kodejava.jdbc;